-A product life cycle is a long-established business management technique that defines the various stages of a product in the marketplace – from market introduction to end-of-life.
-Almost every product has a limit to the amount of time it can successfully be sold to customers.
-Some products will have a shorter product life cycle, due to changing technology and consumer tastes e.g a mobile phone or fashion item.
-Other products will last much longer e.g branded groceries.
+Product life cycle management is a long-established business management technique that defines the various stages of a product in the marketplace – from market introduction to end-of-life.
+Almost every product is limited to how long it can successfully be sold to customers.
+Some products will have a shorter product life cycle, due to changing technology and consumer tastes, e.g. a mobile phone or fashion item.
+Other products will last much longer, e.g. branded groceries.

-As a product moves through its product life cycle it will experience major changes to its demand.
-For example, demand could rocket during the launch stage, but drop off as it reaches decline.
-These differing demand patterns make it more challenging for inventory planners to forecast and ensure they’re ordering the right levels of stock.
+As a product moves through its life cycle, it will experience major changes to its demand.
+For example, demand could rocket during the launch stage but drop off as it reaches decline.
+These differing demand patterns make it more challenging for inventory planners to forecast and ensure they order the right stock levels.

 Here is a product life cycle and the corresponding demand patterns, or ‘demand types’ that EazyStock groups items into:

-As an item moves through each stage in its life cycle, it will align to a different demand type (at different times, and at varying speeds).
-In order to ensure high accuracy, an inventory manager should use a different inventory forecasting model for each demand type.
-This is because in each case demand will fluctuate differently and so the confidence interval (the range of values within which the eventual demand value is likely to be) will be greater or smaller.
-For example, it makes statistical sense to use a different algorithm to forecast demand for a product with ‘lumpy demand’ (with a typically high deviation from its average demand) to a product with ‘fast demand’ (with very little deviation).
+As existing products move through each stage in their life cycle, they will align to a different demand type (at different times and varying speeds).
+Inventory managers should use different forecasting models for each demand type to ensure high accuracy.
+This is because demand will fluctuate differently in each case, so the confidence interval (the range of values within which the eventual demand value is likely to be) will be greater or smaller.
+For example, it makes statistical sense to use a different algorithm to forecast demand for a product with ‘lumpy demand’ (with a typically high deviation from its average demand) to a product with ‘fast demand’ (with minimal deviation).

 A product’s position in the product life cycle is also critical when it comes to warehouse stocking rules.
 Whilst basic inventory classification models, such as ABC analysis, group and prioritise products based on their value to the business, they fail to account for their position in the life cycle and consequential demand types.
 For example, if a product has previously sold well with good profit margins, you’d be inclined to hold generous amounts of stock.
-However, without knowing its life cycle position, you could be increasing your risk of ending up with excess stock.
-Especially if the product in nearing the end of its maturity and beginning to hit a phase of decline.
+However, without knowing its life cycle position, you could increase your risk of ending up with excess and obsolete inventory, especially if the product is nearing the end of its maturity and beginning to hit a phase of decline.

-The launch stage of the product life cycle is when a new product is first made available to the market.
-And there’s no denying it, for an inventory planning team, this is a time of high risk.
-Even with forecasted sales figures, no-one really knows how customers will respond to the product.
+Even with forecasted sales figures, no one really knows how customers will respond to the product.
 If customers love it, you’ll need to ramp up purchasing fast.
 If they hate it, you could end up with high levels of unwanted stock.

-With a lack of historical demand data to support forecasting, inventory planners can look to utilise data from similar product launches to assist at this uncertain time.
+With a lack of historical demand data to support forecasting, inventory planners can use data from similar product launches to assist at this uncertain time.

-Once a product is well established in its market, growth slows down and begins to level off.
-In this stage, inventory planners will typically see erratic, slow or fast demand patterns, dependent on the product and its market.
+Once a product is well established in its market, growth slows and begins to level off.
+In this stage, inventory planners typically see erratic, slow or fast demand patterns, depending on the product and its market.
 Again, you’ll need to carry out frequent forecasts to ensure stock levels are optimised.

-As an item begins to reach the end of its maturity phase and hit decline, stock managers need to start taking action.
-This comes in the form of lowering the amount of inventory items you’re holding, ready for the final drop in demand.
+As an item begins to reach the end of its maturity phase (mature phase) and hit decline, stock managers need to start taking action.
+This comes in the form of lowering the number of inventory items you’re holding, ready for the final drop in demand.
 This can be done by:

-As trends change and new products are released to the market, others will experience a fall in demand.
-Smart inventory planners will have already seen this decline on the horizon and taken action to reduce stock levels at an appropriate rate to avoid getting stuck with obsolete goods.
-At the very end of the product life cycle, excess and obsolete stock should be at almost zero, to ensure your company’s cash isn’t tied up in inventory or lost all together.
+As trends change and new products are released to the market, some older products will experience a fall in demand.
+Smart inventory planners will have already seen this decline on the horizon and taken action to reduce stock levels appropriately to avoid getting stuck with obsolete goods.
+At the very end of the product life cycle, the excess and obsolete stock should be almost zero, to ensure your company’s cash isn’t tied up in inventory or lost altogether.

-Calculating the product life cycle stage of all your stocked and non-stocked items can be extremely time-consuming if you have to do it manually – especially if you have a large product portfolio!
-And, as previously discussed, you should ideally identify these life cycle stages and corresponding demand types on a regular basis.
+Manually calculating the product life cycle stage of all your stocked and non-stocked items can be extremely time-consuming – especially if you have an extensive product portfolio.
+As previously discussed, you should ideally identify these life cycle stages and corresponding demand types regularly.

 If this sounds like a daunting task, consider integrating EazyStock with your business systems.
-As the leading inventory optimisation software tool, EazyStock will simply plug into your ERP, WMS or inventory management system and automatically forecast demand, optimise your stock levels and recommend your replenishment requirements – on a daily basis.
+As the leading inventory optimisation software tool, EazyStock will simply plug into your ERP, WMS or inventory management system and automatically forecast demand, optimise your stock levels and recommend your replenishment requirements – daily.

-EazyStock not only calculates every items’ product life cycle stage and demand type, it also considers seasonality, trends and sales promotions when forecasting demand and optimum inventory levels.
-With data updated on a daily basis, your reorder quantities and reorder points will always be based on the latest supply and demand variables.
+EazyStock not only calculates every item’s product life cycle stage and demand type but also considers seasonality, trends and sales promotions when forecasting demand and optimum inventory levels.
+With data updated daily, your reorder quantities and reorder points will always be based on the latest supply and demand variables.
 Want to know more?
-Download our eBook below or contact our inventory experts here.
+Download our eGuide below or contact our inventory experts here.